My Kid is Average. How to Stand Out in College and Scholarship Essays

 They want to know, when they hand them a check, that they know your teen.
 So the essay has to be personal.
 Not surface level.

 When it comes to private scholarships, if your teen is choosing the right topics (for your teen), and knows what the scholarship committee is looking for, then in my experience, they should win 10-20% of the time.
-(In my Cracking the Code to Free College Course I show you how to find that unique quality in your child and 17 ways of finding scholarships that your teen has the best chances of winning.)
+(In my Cracking the Code to College Course I show you how to find that unique quality in your child and 17 ways of finding scholarships that your teen has the best chance of winning.)

-Again, they are not looking for life changing events.
+Again, they are not looking for life-changing events.
 (Sure, of the 1.8 million scholarship opportunities there are a few that are looking for the one kid that started a school in a remote village.
 And occasionally, even when they are not looking for it, that one student will apply and might win.)

 And remember they are looking for your teen in EVERY essay topic.

 Example- One student wrote how her grandfather taught her to dance.
 That was paragraph 1.
 The remainder of the essay talked about her.
-How she ended up teaching other kids to dance, and training them to compete, and how dance changed their perspective.
+How she ended up teaching other kids to dance and training them to compete, and how dance changed their perspective.

-One student wrote about losing a martial arts tournament after just earning his 1st degree black belt and his disappointment.
+One student wrote about losing a martial arts tournament after just earning his 1st-degree black belt and his disappointment.
 Having to choose to continue in the sport or to quit.
 And what resulted after his decision.
 That essay also won multiple scholarships.

 Writing essays for college admissions and scholarships is very different from what your teen has done throughout high school.